 For hundreds of years, the history of Italy dominated the history of Western civilisation.
 But the Italian peninsula has been occupied much longer than that.
-During the last ice age, more than 20,000 years ago, Neanderthals lived here, and by 5000 BCE Neolithic farmers were established all over the peninsula.
-Around 2000 BCE there were several Italic tribes, such as the Umbrians, the Latins (from which the Romans emerged), Volsci, Samnites, the Celts and the Ligures inhabiting northern Italy with their own unique cultures.
-Around the end of the 8th century BCE (although another school of thought puts the date as far back as the 12th century BCE) the Etruscans arrived, possibly from present-day Turkey.
+During the last ice age, more than 20,000 years ago, Neanderthals lived here, and by 5000 BCE, Neolithic farmers were established all over the peninsula.
+Around 2000 BCE, several Italic tribes, such as the Umbrians, the Latins (from which the Romans emerged), Volsci, Samnites, the Celts, and the Ligures inhabiting northern Italy with their own unique cultures.
+Around the end of the 8th century BCE (although another school of thought puts the date as far back as the 12th century BCE), the Etruscans arrived, possibly from present-day Turkey.
 They spoke a unique non-Indo-European language and established a flourishing civilisation between the Arno and Tiber valleys with other settlements in Campania, Lazio and the Po Valley.
 One of the best examples of Etruscan culture is the famous painted tombs in Tarquinia, near Rome.
 Greek settlements were established in the 8th century BCE, especially along the peninsula’s southern coast and in Sicily.